 You Had a Valid Driver’s License at the Time of the Stop

-You can only be convicted under California Vehicle Code §12951(a) if you didn’t have a valid driver’s license in your possession at the time of the traffic stop.
-If your attorney can show that you did have your valid driver’s license at the time of the stop, the judge may dismiss the charges against you.
+You can only be convicted under the law if you don’t have a valid driver’s license in your possession at the time of the traffic stop.
+If your attorney can show that you had your valid driver’s license at the stop, the judge may dismiss the charges against you.

-These are just a few of the ways in which you could challenge the allegations against you.
+These are just a few ways you could challenge the allegations against you.
 Your attorney may be able to work with the prosecutor in your case to obtain a plea agreement or pretrial diversion program, depending on the circumstances of your case.

 However, if aggravating factors exist, the state is less likely to be willing to work with you.
 Explore your potential defenses further during your initial consultation with your attorney.